- Application Questions

 Using a SmarTrip® card is fast and easy.
 Instead of inserting a farecard through the Metrorail faregate slot, you simply touch the SmarTrip® card to the circular targets on top of or inside station faregates.
 Likewise, you can tap the SmarTrip® farebox on Metrobus to pay your fare with SmarTrip®.

 SmarTrip® cards can be used directly on the following modes of transit:

 SmarTrip® cards cannot be used directly on the following modes of transit.
 You must use a transit benefit allocation for service on the following transit providers (further details can be found at our website, Using your SmarTrip® Card):

 National Coach Works/ MARTZ

-- How can I use my Apple iPhone or Watch on the Metro and Buses?
+- How can I use my Apple iPhone/Watch or Android on the Metro and Buses?

-To use Apple products on the Metro rail and buses you must follow the below steps:
+To use Apple/Android products on the Metro rail and buses you must follow the below steps:

 You must create a digital SmarTrip Card in Apple wallet.
 Click here

 to see instruction and videos to obtain a digital card in order to use SmartBenefits on Apple iPhone and Watch.
 For assistance with this process contract SmartBenefits customer support at 1-888-SMARTRIP or email@example.com